steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

 }
 ```

-`createPatch` function computes a list of patches to turn old content to edited content.
+The `createPatch` function computes a list of patches to turn old content to edited content.

-Next, we have the `submitPost` function which executes when the Submit post button is clicked.
+Next, we have the `submitPost` function, which executes when the Submit button is clicked.

 ```javascript
 //get private key